cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 <PanelListItem number="4">

-Take [`test_helpers.go`](https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/app/test_helpers.go) taken from [here](https://github.com/cosmos/cosmos-sdk/blob/v0.45.4/simapp/test_helpers.go), in which you:
+Use [`test_helpers.go`](https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/app/test_helpers.go) taken from [here](https://github.com/cosmos/cosmos-sdk/blob/v0.45.4/simapp/test_helpers.go), in which you:

 * Adjust from `SimApp` to `App`
 * Adjust from `New()` to `NewApp()`